dsnkostic/discmaster-example/README.md

 ## Food for thought
 * Should I integrate CI/CD cycle to test deployment on almost prod-like envrironment and which one should I use.
 This [discussion](https://hackernoon.com/should-i-use-heroku-or-aws-3bfcd4706a36) should be helpful.
 At the end, this could be the Phase Two of the project.
-* Caching is not considered anywhere, so that alsmo must be integrated somewhere
+* Caching is not considered anywhere, so that also must be integrated somewhere

 ## Usefull links:
 * [Spring Boot](https://spring.io/projects/spring-boot)
 * [Spring Cloud](https://spring.io/projects/spring-cloud)
 * [Microservices](https://microservices.io/)